may

 Ideas for outings in The Hague during the May holidays

-This year, the holidays officially start on 26 April (kicking things off with King's Day celebrations).
-Some children might have 2 week holiday starting right after Easter as as some schools decide to have a 2-weeks break.
-The holidays end for everybody on 6 May as Liberation Day (Monday, 5 May) is a public holiday this year.
+This year, the holidays officially start on 25 April (kicking things off with King's Day celebrations).
+The holidays end for everybody on 3 May.

 The May vacation is a great opportunity to recharge and spend quality time with your family and friends.
 To help you with ideas for spending the holidays in The Hague, we compiled a perfect blend of cultural experiences, family-friendly activities and festive events.
 Here are some highlights to make the most out of your break: